ElCabrii/HangmanWeb/README.md

 PREREQUISITE
 ----------------------------------------------
 You don't need any specific knowledge to run the code.
+Just run the executable file or run the code with `go run HangmanServer/main.go` and open your browser to `localhost:8080`.
 To understand the code itself you will need to know the basics in html/css and Golang

 RESOURCES